shopgate-professional-services/ext-size-chart/README.md

-# Shopgate Connect - ReCharge
+# Shopgate Connect - Size Charts

 This extension adds a size chart link(s) to PDP.